 I have been preparing real estate deeds for many years.
 Title companies usually handle these when there is an escrow involved.
 If there is no escrow, title companies usually will not prepare a deed.
 I routinely prepare deeds such as transferring property into or out of a living trust, adding or removing a spouse, Transfer On Death Deed (where the property owner is one person and wishes to avoid probate by designating a beneficiary to assume ownership upon the owner's death without adding that person to the deed as a co-owner).
 Please note that changing title to real property can involve serious legal and tax issues.
 If you are unsure of the legal and/or tax issues involved, you should consult an attorney and/or a tax professional.

-My fee for preparing a real property deed is $175.
+My fee for preparing a real property deed is $275.
 The County Recorder fees are separate.
-That fee can range from $25 to over $100 if the grantee does not live in the property.
-I handle the recording of the deed with the County Recorder if it is being recorded by mail.
-If you are in a hurry, you can take the deed to Salinas for recording in-person or hire a courier service.
+That fee can range from $40 to over $125 if the grantee does not live in the property.
+I handle the recording of the deed with the Monterey County Recorder in Salinas.
+For deeds recorded in other counties, I mail them unless the client hires a courier service.

-I also work on probate, wills, legal guardianship of minor children and Small Claims.
+I also work on probate, estates, wills and legal guardianship of minor children.
 Fees vary.
 Contact me for more information about services and fees.

 If you are a landlord seeking to evict a tenant, you have two choices in seeking professional assistance.
 You can hire an attorney, or you can hire an Unlawful Detainer Assistant.
 An Unlawful Detainer Assistant is not an attorney.
 They are authorized by California law to prepare and file eviction paperwork with the court.
 If you would like to hire an Unlawful Detainer Assistant, I recommend Laurie Urquidi.
 Her website is: www.asquickasawinkevictionservice.com She is also a process server as noted above and can handle serving the eviction notices and court papers.